|

 A raptor specialist, with the help of a mechanical engineer, made a mold of Beauty's shattered upper mandible, laser-scanned

 it, fine-tuned it in a 3D modeling program, and designed a prosthetic nylon polymer beak to replace the one shot off by a poacher.
+Take a close look at The Tree Of Life, a diagram from this evogeneao article.Zoom in close.

 Note the vast variety of living species.